 - store the received UE Security Capabilities in the UE context.

-- store the received Security Key in the UE context, take it into use and associate it with the initial value of NCC as defined in TS 33.401 [15].
+- store the received Security Key in the UE context, take it into use and associate it with the initial value of NCC as defined in MFA TS 33.401 [15].

 - store the received CSG Membership Status, if supported, in the UE context.